jplimaMC/jplimaMC/README.md

 - 🌱 I’m currently learning some ethical hacking skills
 - 👯 I’m looking to collaborate on interesting projects
 - 💬 Ask me about coding and eletronic music
-- 📫 How to reach me: joaolima@ua.pt
+- 📫 How to reach me: jpmalheirolima@gmail.com
 - ⚡ Fun fact: I'm a Techno lover

 <h2 align="center">🚀 Languages and Tools </h2>